FlyBase/fuzzy-onions/docs/scrnaseq-sop.md

 not been loaded yet) the dataset object in the database, with an added `.scrnaseq.tsv` extension.

-Once the proforma has been loaded into the database, upload the TSV file to the Harvard FTP server, in the `fromcam/scrnaseq` folder.
-Then ping a Harvard developer (Gil) to let them know the table is ready for them to process.
+Once the proforma has been submitted for loading during an epicycle, upload the TSV file to the Harvard FTP server, in the `fromcam/scrnaseq/for_load` folder.
+The table will be automatically loaded at the end of the current release cycle.
 The work of the Cambridge scRNAseq curators stops here – until the next dataset, that is.

 # Using Fuzzy-onions